v1.2.0 · Rust web framework

 Write UI once — on the server

-• use_signal for reactive state
+• signal for reactive state

 • computed! / effect! for client replay